-Results: The study's results show that the strategy of developing innovation and technological advances has a positive and significant effect on the success of MSME businesses.
+Results: The results of the study show that the strategy of developing innovation and technological advances has a positive and significant effect on the success of MSME businesses.
 In addition, digital marketing literacy has been proven to mediate the relationship between the two variables.